 Review Your Expenses

-Ask yourself the following questions as part of your year-end financial review.
+Ask yourself the following questions as part of your year-end financial review:

 Were there any significant unplanned expenses?

 If not, pat yourself on the back.
-If so, track them to understand them.
+If so, track them to understand why.
 Make a note of how large those expenses were and whether you were able to handle them without drastically altering your savings.
 Ask yourself if the unplanned expenses you had should be considered and planned for in the new year.
 If so, add them in to your budget.

 Where can you cut any expenses going into the new year?

-Year-end is a fantastic time to assess your expenses, then make some changes to your budget.
+Year-end is a fantastic time to assess your expenses, so make some changes to your budget.
 Do you have subscriptions to services that you’re not using?
 Memberships to gyms or clubs that aren’t necessary anymore?
 Can you pay off any debt that you’re carrying?

 Be honest with yourself about what you need and what you don’t, and then unsubscribe from or cancel what you’re not using.
 The small sacrifice now will contribute to the big payoff later of retiring early.